Skip to main content

 Deployment Mechanism

-If you use a different orchestrator instead of Kubernetes or direct VM deployment, replace the K8s Deploy stage with your own deployment method.
+If you’re using a different orchestrator or direct VM deployment instead of Kubernetes, replace the Kubernetes Deployment stage with your own deployment method.

 2